 A whistle-blower includes any of the following:-

-- WZ’s employees, including employees on contract terms, temporary or short-term employees and employees on secondment, where applicable
+- WZS’s employees, including employees on contract terms, temporary or short-term employees and employees on secondment, where applicable.

-- people performing services for WZ, including contractors and service providers
+- people performing services for WZS, including contractors and service providers.

 - members of the public who are natural persons, not being incorporated or unincorporated bodies.